SecDevOps has grown in popularity in recent years.

 in the version control client

-Telemetry accessible to developers (not logs, only available for infrastructure area)
+Telemetry accessible to developers (not logs, only available for infrastructure area).

-Each point previously described is explained
+Each above-mentioned point is explained

-Fluid Attacks systems
+Fluid Attacks' systems

 to look at its implementation and operation.